 About AP Wealth Management

 AP Wealth Management has a team of financial advisors who are CFP® practitioners, CPA’s, and hold MBA’s.
 Our advisors work with clients who desire a strong, long-term partnership, but may lack the time and expertise to manage their own wealth and financial planning.
 In fact, with over 120 years of combined experience, our firm is a Registered Investment Advisor (RIA) and serves as a Fiduciary.
-Each of our financial advisors and team members possess a vast breadth of knowledge and experience in investment management, financial planning, and tax and estate planning.
+Each of our financial advisors and team members possesses a vast breadth of knowledge and experience in investment management, financial planning, and tax and estate planning.

 Our team at AP Wealth Management personalizes a financial plan for our clients and collaborates with all who are involved in the client’s financial life, such as an accountant or attorney.

-We strive to provide uniquely crafted, personalized financial management solutions that empower our clients to ATTAIN their financial objectives, build their wealth, and PROTECT their legacy, while embracing the highest standard of excellence.
+We strive to provide uniquely crafted, personalized financial management solutions that empower our clients to ATTAIN their financial objectives, build their wealth, and PROTECT their legacy while embracing the highest standard of excellence.